Oerlikon GDF: Skyguard

 The Skyguard is a fire control system developed by Contraves and introduced in the 1977 to replace the Contraves Super Fledermaus system in the Swiss Air Force.
 It is produced by Oerlikon-Buehrle (now Rheinmetall Air Defence).
 Updated versions were fielded in 1975, 1995 and 2010.
-It's an all weather low to medium altitude (up to 3,000 m) air defence system with the maximum effective distance of 4,000 m.
+It is an all weather low- to medium-altitude (up to 3,000 m) air defence system with the maximum effective distance of 4,000 m.

 The Skyguard fire control system performs air surveillance, target acquisition, calculation of the derivative-action values and control of the twin 35 mm guns or missiles.
 Pulse doppler search radar, pulse doppler tracking radar and co-axial television camera are mounted on the roof of the towed trailer.
 Skyguard is operated by four people.
 The radar is deployed quickly through the use of hydraulic systems for antenna erection.
 The trailer houses the crew of two and a small power generator.

 A typical fire unit consists of two twin 35 mm gun platforms with a single Skyguard fire control radar.
 Skyguard systems can also incorporate an optional SAM module based on the GDF's mount and radar system but with the guns replaced by four missile canisters.
 It can be armed with either AIM-7 Sparrow, RIM-7 Sea Sparrow or Aspide missiles.

 The Skyguard radar system was used in the German Air Force for surveillance of low-altitude flight zones.
 In Taiwanese service, the system includes the Sky Sentinel radar, two 35 mm Oerlikon twin gun and an AIM-7 Sparrow Missile Launcher.
 Greek service the Skyguard system with RIM-7M is known as the VELOS.
 In Spanish service, Toledo is a Skyguard system with Aspide launchers where the fire control unit has been replaced with Skydor from Navantia.

 A total of 468 systems were built through 1994 and major users were Italy (84 systems), Spain (64 systems) and Pakistan (32 systems).